Free Lives: Video games

 Free Lives first got involved with the video game industry when the team entered Rambros, a pixel art 2D shooter game inspired by 1980s and 1990s action movies, in the April 2012 Ludum Dare game jam.
 Rambros was awarded for its graphics and humor at Ludum Dare, and Free Lives continued to expand and tweak the game in the following years.
 Rambros was soon renamed to Broforce and was made freely available on the Free Lives website the next year.
 Broforce was first officially released through Steam Greenlight in 2013, and received a spin-off titled The Expendabros in 2014.
 After one of the Free Lives team members met publisher Devolver Digital at the A Maze indie festival in Berlin, Devolver Digital signed the studio on and Broforce was published in 2015.

 Late 2016, Free Lives made the comedy game Genital Jousting available through the Steam Early Access program.
 In this multiplayer party game, players attempt to move flaccid, disembodied penises into disembodied anuses.
 Though Genital Jousting has been described as "extraordinarily juvenile", it was designed in part to deliver a sex-positive message to an audience that might not come to hear it otherwise.
-The studio stated in its developer blog that heterosexual men are socialized not to discuss how they feel about anal sex or penises touching each other, and wrote: "we were highly motivated by the fact that Genital Jousting gave us a vehicle to have those discussions amongst ourselves."
+The studio stated in its developer blog that cisgender, heterosexual men are socialized not to discuss how they feel about anal sex or penises touching each other, and wrote: "we were highly motivated by the fact that Genital Jousting gave us a vehicle to have those discussions amongst ourselves."
 Greenwood told The Sunday Times that "at heart, the game is a play on masculinity, an attempt to disrupt entrenched notions of male power and authority."
 The game would not be allowed on major console platforms such as Xbox or PlayStation.
 When Genital Jousting was banned from livestreaming service Twitch, Nigel Lowrie of Devolver Digital contacted Steam to see if the game could be livestreamed through the platform's internal broadcasting system.
 Genital Jousting became the first game to be broadcast through Steam's live streaming feature.

 On 10 July 2017, Free Lives released the virtual reality game Gorn for the Oculus Rift and HTC Vive on Steam Early Access.
 Described as a "ludicrously violent VR gladiator simulator," Gorn features a physics-driven combat engine and a large amount of violent gore.
 Free Lives stated that they used the Early Access service in order to be able to expand the game with features players want to see.

+In October 2020, Free Lives partnered up with another independent video game development team to expand upon the video game Terra Nil.
+Under Free Lives, the "reverse-city builder" puzzle game received a new art style and gameplay features.
+This version of Terra Nil released in 2023.